peterkuma/ccbrowse/README.md

 The structure of the profile specification is as follows:

     name                    name of the profile
+    primary                 primary satellite ("calipso" or "cloudsat")
     origin                  the physical coordinates of the origin of the system as time in format "year-month-day hour:minute:second"
                             and altitude in meters
     prefix                   URL prefix (when hosting on http://your.domain/prefix/) zoom                    list of zoom levels
         0                   zoom level 0
             width           tile width in seconds